 Right now, Maine Women’s Lobby is prioritizing two policies that improve women’s economic security: earned paid sick days and a system of paid family leave insurance.
 With regard to paid sick days, our goal is to see an ordinance passed in 2018 in Maine’s largest city, Portland.
 This will ease the lives of low wage workers, improve public health, and pave the way for state action.
 With regard to paid leave, we are building support for state action by screening the documentary Zero Weeks, talking with Mainers about their experiences, and ensuring that this is an issue that candidates address.

 Tips and lessons: Social change takes time and coming together.

 Working for social change means being in it for the long haul.
 Some big wins, like marriage equality, have seemed to come about suddenly, but in fact the work of hundreds of people over decades made them possible.
 I try to remember that when I am frustrated and tired.

 As an organization, we are working to be more diverse and representational in our work.
 We have a way to go, but we know that there are many different experiences of being a woman and that the issues that impact us are much more difficult for those who have been traditionally marginalized.
 If we’re going to get anywhere on the issues, we need to be working together.

 Many of our member organizations work with both our Bolder Advocacy program on 501(c)(3) advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
 Is there a specific resource that has helped you in your advocacy?
 Are the courts taking on new importance for you this year?

-Learn more about attacks to our courts here.
+Learn more about Maine Women’s Lobby here.